Listen to the podcast

 The Encouragement Approach does not mean you should overlook sin.
 We should not ignore when a person sins, not at all.
 However, finding fault is not hard for most of us.
 It is easy to see when someone sins.
 I think I have a gift for observing people’s mistakes.

 What I have to train my mind toward is encouraging others.
 Being critical is my problem.
 I do not natively think of and make encouragement my practice.
 Encouraging others is something I have to work at doing.

 What you and I need to do is practice observing our friends and family members getting it right rather than getting it wrong.
 We need to exercise our getting it right muscle.
 If we do catch them getting it right, we want to isolate and identify those moments.
 Those times are when God’s grace is actively working in their lives.

 We need to talk about what we saw and how encouraging it was to us.
 Remember: If you or I do anything right, it is evidence that God is working in our lives.
 If you are encouraging someone for getting it right, you are expressing your gratitude for the grace of God in their lives.

 When you observe someone getting it right, and you encourage them for what they did, it has a sevenfold effect:

 Do you have a well-tuned Got-It-Right-Antenna?
 As you might imagine, this approach takes more time and is harder to perfect than being a nitpicker.
 It takes more effort to catch people doing well, but when you do catch them getting it right, it motivates them toward change because it is God’s kindness that leads to change.

 It is logical for you to assume He will be kind when you come to Him with your problems.
-He has shown His kindness in the past, and you can be assured He will be kind to you when you come to Him in the future.
+He has shown His kindness in the past, and you know He will be kind to you when you come to Him in the future.

-How are you doing in creating a context of grace in your relationships that motivates people to be honest, transparent, and willing to seek you out to receive your care?
+How are you doing in creating a context of grace in your relationships that motivate people to be honest, transparent, and willing to seek you out to receive your care?

 I am going to re-ask my starter questions.